Hanoi: Demographics

-The number of Hanoians who have settled down for more than three generations is likely to be very small when compared to the overall population of the city.
-Even in the Old Quarter, where commerce started hundreds of years ago and consisted mostly of family businesses, many of the street-front stores nowadays are owned by merchants and retailers from other provinces.
+In the Old Quarter, where commerce started hundreds of years ago and consisted mostly of family businesses, some of the street-front stores are owned by merchants and retailers from other provinces.
 The original owner family may have either rented out the store and moved into the adjoining house or moved out of the neighborhood altogether.
-The pace of change has especially escalated after the abandonment of central-planning economic policies and relaxing of the district-based household registrar system.
+The pace of change has escalated after the abandonment of central-planning economic policies and relaxing of the district-based household registrar system.